Jurgen Klopp calls Alisson pre-season error 'slapstick' as Liverpool recover from goalkeeper's howler

 Jurgen Klopp called Alisson's gaffe against Lyon "slapstick" as Liverpool recovered to record an "important" pre-season victory.

-The goalkeeper returned to the Liverpool team after his summer exploits with Brazil in the Copa America, but his mind seemed elsewhere as he made an uncharacteristic howler within three minutes against Lyon in Liverpool's final pre-season game.
+The goalkeeper returned to the Liverpool team after his summer exploits with Brazil in the Copa America, but his mind seemed elsewhere in Geneva on Wednesday night as he made an uncharacteristic howler within three minutes against Lyon in Liverpool's final pre-season game.

 He allowed a routine cross to juggle out of his clutches which then gave Moussa Dembele the chance to nip in and the goalkeeper was late to the loose ball which resulted in the striker winning a penalty that Memphis Depay converted.